kpierc11/Wordpress_Custom_Theme/README.md

 # Wordpress_Custom_Theme
-A custom made wordpress theme
+A traditional wordpress theme in the works.